grrlgeek/sql-docs/docs/ssms/scripting/associate-file-extensions-to-a-code-editor.md

 ---
 title: "Associate File Extensions to a Code Editor"
-description: Learn how to associate a file extension to a specific code editor so that when you double-click a file with the extension it is opened by the associated editor.
+description: Learn how to associate a file extension to a specific code editor so that when you double-click a file with the extension it's opened by the associated editor.
 author: markingmyname
 ms.author: maghan
 ms.date: 12/26/2024